arvidn/libtorrent/docs/manual.rst

 sure the peer certificates are signed by the correct root certificate.

-One way to create the certificates is to use the ``CA.sh`` script that comes with openssl, like thisi (don't forget to enter a common Name for the certificate)::
+One way to create the certificates is to use the ``CA.sh`` script that comes with openssl, like this (don't forget to enter a common Name for the certificate)::

 	CA.sh -newca